- Overview

 Configure session keys¶

 Canton uses session keys to reduce expensive cryptographic operations during protocol execution, improving performance.
-There are two types: session encryption keys, which reduce the number of asymmetric encryptions, and session signing keys, which help avoid frequent calls to external signers such as a KMS.
+By default, we use session encryption keys, which minimize the number of asymmetric encryptions and, consequently, the number of calls to an external KMS.

-You can read more about the rationale and security considerations in Session Keys.
+You can read more about the rationale and security considerations in Session encryption keys.

 Extending the lifetime of session keys minimizes the need for repeated key negotiation or remote signing—but it also increases the window during which keys are stored in memory, raising the risk of compromise.